19hours/sg-statutes/Acts/Income Tax Act.md

 (3) For the purposes of this section, 2 Singapore companies are members of the same group if —

-(a) at least 75% of the ordinary share capital in one company is beneficially held, directly or indirectly, by the other; or
+(a) at least 75% of the total number of issued ordinary shares in one company are beneficially held, directly or indirectly, by the other; or

+[34/2005 wef 30/01/2006]

-(b) at least 75% of the ordinary share capital in each of the 2 companies is beneficially held, directly or indirectly, by a third Singapore company.
+(b) at least 75% of the total number of issued ordinary shares in each of the 2 companies are beneficially held, directly or indirectly, by a third Singapore company.

 [37/2002]

+[34/2005 wef 30/01/2006]

-(4) Notwithstanding that a Singapore company beneficially holds, directly or indirectly, at least 75% of the ordinary share capital in another Singapore company, it shall not be treated to have satisfied subsection (3) unless additionally it is beneficially entitled to at least 75% of —
+(4) Notwithstanding that a Singapore company beneficially holds, directly or indirectly, at least 75% of the total number of issued ordinary shares in another Singapore company, it shall not be treated to have satisfied subsection (3) unless additionally it is beneficially entitled to at least 75% of —

 (a) any residual profits of the other company available for distribution to that company’s equity holders; and